jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Soon, when you look in the mirror, you'll gradually see a technological being staring back—not as a separate entity, but as an integral part of Life's ongoing evolutionary process.
 Remember: in this book, you are not just reading about evolution—you are holding it and actively participating in it.

 The journey will take us through human history, the rise and fall of empires, the temporary nature of todays brands, interpreting modern human psychology, mapping the tree of technological life... but before we undertake such things, we must ask, where does evolution start?

+--

+- Allergic to laundry detergent story?
+- Note what happens in a healthy biological ecosystem if a creature gets too numerous/powerful.
+- Technological evolution paradigm unites humanity across cultures into a common story.
+- OSS frees people nominally in charge of solving your problem (adjusters, pharmacists) from being soley bound to their individual technological branch, and free to branch-jump to better branch-jump.
+- Identifying as a technological species frees us "select", in the Darwinian way, tools as needed per the problem being encountered, ala MMA. "ideology->tool->problem" becomes "problem->tool->ideology"
+- As if a new executive will suddenly give Dylan or pharmacists the tools they need to make better choices.

+--

+- This book is written to that "person"—those who wear different racial, ethnic, and gender masks that may look distinct but share the same philosophy: resources are inherently scarce.
+Therefore, good politics becomes about capturing the maximum share for oneself and tribe, and economics is about producing and accumulating as much property as possible because food will always be finite, knowledge limited, and excluding others will always secure ones individual prosperity.
+And that problems are primarily caused and solved by our belief systems.
+I want to tell this person these assumptions are increasingly obsolete.
+In our growing digital technological ecosystem, such a mindset is actually counterproductive.

+By clinging to scarcity-based thinking, we fail to maximize digital technology's transformative potential.
+We limit our collective ability to innovate, share, and create new technologies.
+This process of technological democratization is not unprecedented.
+In fact, it mirrors historical moments when societies expanded individual freedoms—like America's recognition of individual rights to use modern technology through free speech, the right to use the printing press, independent gun ownership, and the responsibility to challenge those with political power in the ecosystem.

+This book traces the progression of our technological self-awareness.
+Just as we became aware of biological evolution, we are now becoming conscious of our technological evolution.
+It's time we take on the identity as a primarily technological being who is free to indulge in our wonderous music and cultures once we do our jobs and evolve technology.

+Belief systems are the stories we needed to make sense of our world before we knew the science.
+That's how alchemy became chemistry, Aristotle's Natural Philosophy became physics, and so on.

 ## Chapter 1—The Rules of the Game